Don't worry. This expanded view is only used to allow editing of the content in this area (Twitter widget).

 With a history ranging from jazzed, classic hymns to praise songs, and the best of the most current worship songs, this contemporary service offers varied types of worship using forms which are faithful to Scripture, true to our confessions of faith, and open to the best of the old and the new, as the Lord comes to us in His Word and Sacraments.
 These services are typically led by one of our Worship Teams, who will encourage you to praise our Great & Glorious God with bold singing and maybe even some clapping.
 See you there!

-This “heritage celebration” service most often follows the historic liturgies found in the Lutheran Service Book (LSB), with near exclusive use of LSB hymns and the organ to lead worship.
-Choirs and ensembles help to enhance the service.
+This “traditional celebration” service most often follows the historic liturgies found in the Lutheran Service Book (LSB), with near exclusive use of LSB hymns and the organ to lead worship.
+Our summer choir and soloists help to enhance the service.
 We hope you’ll join us!

 This service uses a simplified order of worship with great songs and hymns of the Church that can be sung well by our smaller crowd.
 Piano and organ help lead you to praise and worship Him, and occasionally our school children and guest ensembles assist to proclaim God for who He is, and what He has done for us.
 If you are away for the weekend, we pray you’ll join us on Monday!